 This podcast is totally dedicated to my run of the 2010 Chicago Marathon.
-If you’d prefer to read a race report, I have written the highlights below along with some pictures.
+If you’d prefer to read a race report, store I have written the highlights below along with some pictures.
 Enjoy!/

-Andrew and I went to Chicago on Thursday, October 7th, so we could enjoy the city before the marathon.
+Andrew and I went to Chicago on Thursday, more about October 7th, so we could enjoy the city before the marathon.
 We came in through Midway Airport and took the Orange Line to a stop that was about four blocks from our hotel – VERY convenient!
 We checked into the Congress Plaza Hotel around 11:30 am.
 It’s an old hotel with some maintenance issues, but it was clean, centrally located, and about as close as possible to the start and finish line.

 Thursday was an exploration day.
 We hit some of the shops that we like, but don’t have in our little college town: Nordstrom’s and H&M. We also explored some of the clubs on Halsted on the North side of town.
 It was a lot of walking and a bit of dancing, but still within the “tapering” zone.
 I also unpacked on Thursday evening so I could lay out all of my running gear to make sure that I had everything that I needed.
 The logic of doing it so early is that if I had forgotten anything, I could pick it up at the race expo on Friday.
 As it turned out, I decided to buy some Tylenol, just in case I had pain during the race.